Citizenship Amendment Act not anti-Muslim, says Rajnath Singh

 "The Citizenship (Amendment) Bill, which is now law, is not anti-Muslim," Singh said.

-He said the law aims at providing citizenship to minorities such as Hindus, Sikhs, Christians, Parsis, Buddhists, Jains fleeing religious persecution in India's neighbouring countries of Afghanistan, Bangladesh and Pakistan.
+He said the law aims at providing citizenship to minorities such as Hindus, Sikhs, Christians, Parsis, Buddhists and Jains fleeing religious persecution in India's neighbouring countries of Afghanistan, Bangladesh and Pakistan.

 Singh said Muslims are not included in the CAA as these three countries are "theocratic" and "Islamic" states and "in an Islamic state, at least those who follow the religion of Islam do not face religious persecution.
 May be they face some other persecution but not religious persecution because the religion of that state is Islam".